Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity: Navigating Model Multiplicity in View of Cross-model Fairness

 If the main property considered while choosing a classifier \(f \in \mathcal{F}_\epsilon\) is predictive performance, then from the perspective of utility-based model multiplicity \(\mathcal{F}_\epsilon\) all such predictors may be viewed as equivalent, without any particular preference for a given classifier.
-Lacking some further, well-defined selection criteria, an arbitrary choice can nonetheless lead to unfair treatment of individuals given the existence of an equally suitable model that may provide these people with a more favourable outcome.
+Lacking some further, well-defined selection criteria, an arbitrary choice can nonetheless lead to unfair cross-model treatment of individuals given the existence of an equally suitable predictor that may provide these people with a more favourable outcome.
 For example, consider the green classifiers shown in Figure~\ref{fig:linera_model_multiplicity_2}; both of them have identical confusion matrices (Table~\ref{tab:contingency:green}) yet only one of the two borderline blue individuals may be assigned the preferred outcome -- the red class -- depending on the model choice.
-Framing such a scenario as an automated decision between granting (red) or denying (blue) parole in an (algorithmically-supported) judicial hearing, performance-based indistinguishability of models becomes an important factor.
-While ideally the task should be to minimise the scope of any disputable region, i.e., to deal with \(\mathring{\mathcal{X}}_{\mathcal{F}_\epsilon}\), in this paper we focus on a designated fairness validation set \(\mathring{X} \subseteq \mathcal{X}\) as given by Definition~\ref{def:fairness_definition}, which outlines this type of \emph{model-based disparate treatment}.
-Notably, such a notion of fairness can be expanded from individuals to \emph{groups} by comparing the impact of multiplicity, e.g., ratios of affected instances, across them.
+Framing such a scenario as an automated decision between granting (red) or denying (blue) parole in an (algorithmically-supported) judicial hearing, performance-based indistinguishability of models becomes an important (ethical) factor.
+While ideally the task should be to minimise the scope of any disputable region, i.e., to deal with \(\mathring{\mathcal{X}}_{\mathcal{F}_\epsilon}\), in this paper we focus on a designated fairness validation set \(\mathring{X}\), a setting formalised by Definition~\ref{def:fairness_definition}, which specifies cross-model fairness through predictive consistency of a model family for a fairness validation data set.
+Notably, such a notion of fairness can be expanded from individuals to \emph{groups} by comparing the impact of multiplicity, e.g., ratios of affected instances, across them (refer to \emph{individual} and \emph{aggregate} levels of unfairness discussed in Section~\ref{sec:related_work}).